raub/gsom_loader/README.md

 # gsom_loader

-A Half-Life 1 inspired loader for Godot projects.
+A threaded async loader for Godot resources.
-There is a singleton and optional UI (that doesn't autoload).
-It's also possible to craft your own UI instead.
-Future versions may provide additional UI implementations as well.
+Loads a resource in another thread and then calls your callback(s).

 ## GsomLoader